-We asked Julie L. St. John, an experienced Trial Attorney in the Houston office of Rob Wiley, P.C., to impart her candid answers to a range of questions.
+We asked Julie L. St. John, an experienced Trial Attorney in the Houston office of Wiley Wheeler, P.C., to impart her candid answers to a range of questions.
 After reading, you will be more more informed on the well-respected reputation that Ms. St. John carries.

 1. Why did you start practicing labor and employment law?

 Because I care about the rights of employees and believe all workers should be treated fairly.

 2. If you could write a new law, what would it do?

 Guarantee a living wage for all workers.